-of our reports dated March 1, 2005, with respect to the consolidated financial statements of Papa John's International, Inc. and subsidiaries, Papa John's International, Inc. management's assessment of the effectiveness of internal control over financial reporting of Papa John's International, Inc., included in this Annual Report (Form 10-K) for the year ended December 26, 2004.
+of our reports dated March 1, 2005, with respect to the consolidated financial statements of Papa John's International, Inc. and subsidiaries, Papa John's International, Inc. management's assessment of the effectiveness of internal control over financial reporting, and the effectiveness of internal control over financial reporting of Papa John's International, Inc., included in this Annual Report (Form 10-K) for the year ended December 26, 2004.